douglatornell/python-inflammation-2015-04-30-sfu/workshop-slides.md

 ## Analyzing Multiple Data Sets - 1

 You should have a working function `analyze`.
-If not, its at the top of [http://nbviewer.ipython.org/github/douglatornell/python-inflammation-2015-04-30-sfu/blob/gh-pages/03-loop.ipynb](http://nbviewer.ipython.org/github/douglatornell/python-inflammation-2015-04-30-sfu/blob/gh-pages/03-loop.ipynb)
+If not, it's at the top of [http://nbviewer.ipython.org/github/douglatornell/python-inflammation-2015-04-30-sfu/blob/gh-pages/03-loop.ipynb](http://nbviewer.ipython.org/github/douglatornell/python-inflammation-2015-04-30-sfu/blob/gh-pages/03-loop.ipynb)

 * Explain what a for loop does.
 * Correctly write for loops to repeat simple calculations.